rfrht/FT991A-PAT/README.md

-# Buffered IF tap board for Panadapter / SDR in a Yaesu FT-991/FT-991A
+# Buffered IF tap board for Panadapter / SDR in a Yaesu FT-991/A
-## Yaesu FT-991/FT-991A Custom Panoramic Adapter Buffered TAP Board for external SDR / Spectrum Analyser
+## Yaesu FT-991/A Custom Panoramic Adapter Buffered TAP Board for external SDR / Spectrum Analyser

-This project is a remix of OE2DOR's [perfect and neatly crafted](https://raw.githubusercontent.com/Lightning1984/FT991A-PAT/master/Design/FT991-PAT_Installed.jpg) FT-991/FT-991A Panadapter board.
+This project is a remix of OE2DOR's [perfect and neatly crafted](https://raw.githubusercontent.com/Lightning1984/FT991A-PAT/master/Design/FT991-PAT_Installed.jpg) FT-991/A Panadapter board with the acclaimed G4HUP (SK) Filter / Amplifier.

+This design is compatible with both A and non-A FT-991 rigs.

-The final objective is to actually **embed** a RTL-SDR **inside** a FT-991/FT-991A, without drilling holes, external cables, connectors or whatsoever: The FT-991/FT-991A sports a USB hub (which feeds the sound card and the CAT interface).
-By replacing the existing 2-port USB hub chip with a 4-port variant (same SMD footprint and compatible pinout), the SDR will be installed in the radio, and it will be exposed to the computer via the existing USB port, conveniently routed through the radio's USB hub.
+The final objective is to actually **embed** a RTL-SDR **inside** a FT-991/A, without drilling holes, external cables, connectors or whatsoever: The FT-991/A sports a USB hub (which feeds the sound card and the CAT interface).
+By replacing the existing 2-port USB hub chip with a 4-port variant (same SMD footprint and compatible pinout), the SDR will be installed inside the radio, and exposed to the computer via the existing USB port, conveniently routed through the radio's USB hub.
 So, plug the radio's USB port and the computer will see three devices: the virtual sound card, the CAT port **and** the SDR.

-This fork adds on-board latch control, by using a AND gate with two inputs that controls a RF switch: The IF signal is only connected to the SDR if both signals (on my project, a SDR GPIO signal and the RX9 signal from radio's Main Unit) are present.
-Otherwise, the SDR is left isolated to the ground and no signal is tapped.
+This fork adds on-board RF switching control by using a AND gate with two inputs that controls a RF switch: The IF signal is only forwarded to the SDR if both signals (on my project, a SDR GPIO signal and the RX9 signal from radio's Main Unit) are present.
+Otherwise, the SDR is left isolated to the ground and no signal is tapped from IF (default state).
 There are also provisions to bypass entirely the high impedance/Amplifier stage via a SDR GPIO (default: off), and filter the IF signal through a selectable 3 MHz-wide 69.450 MHz centered bandpass filter (also adds 6 dB of attenuation) (default: off).

 The schematics are in Autodesk Eagle EDA format.
 Check the Schematic folder.
 The [BOM (containing Digikey parts)](Design/parts-digikey.md) and a [few](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design/FT-991A_PAT-Back.png) [pictures](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design/FT-991A_PAT-front.png) are available in Design folder.

-The project tracking, evolution and discussion is on QRZ Forum: [A FT-991/FT-991A IF tap for Panadapter / RTL-SDR inside the radio](https://forums.qrz.com/index.php?threads/hard-hack-embedding-a-sdr-in-FT-991/FT-991A-need-rf-designers-review.650840/)
+The project tracking, evolution and discussion is on QRZ Forum: [A FT-991/A IF tap for Panadapter / RTL-SDR inside the radio](https://forums.qrz.com/index.php?threads/hard-hack-embedding-a-sdr-in-ft-991a-need-rf-designers-review.650840/)

-Board reprints in [OSHPark](https://oshpark.com/shared_projects/RCpC2dtm).
-Click [here for Gerber files](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design/board-gerbers.zip) and print somewhere else (like [JLCPCB](https://jlcpcb.com/quote), way cheaper).
+If you are interested in build your own, click [here for Gerber (the PCB layout file for fabrication) files](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design/board-gerbers.zip) and print somewhere else (like [JLCPCB](https://jlcpcb.com/quote), way cheaper).

 This project is **also** compatible with the non-A model FT-991.
 The only difference is that the [FT-991 signal pick-up should be between RF switches Q1088 Pin 5 and Q1102 Pin 5](https://raw.githubusercontent.com/rfrht/FT991A-PAT/master/Design-tap-point.png).

 ### Current state:
-* Board ordered, printed, shipped, delivered!
-* Components as well!
-* Did a few tests in FT-991/FT-991A - See content in https://rf01.co:8443/q/pat-991a/
+* Board revision I is implemented!!
+Results, pictures and videos in [FT991/A Panadapter discussion thread](https://forums.qrz.com/index.php?threads/hard-hack-embedding-a-sdr-in-ft-991a-need-rf-designers-review.650840/page-2#post-5081710)

 ### Next steps:

-* Book lab time and have Yvo to solder the components and replace the USB hub from Main Unit
+* Book lab time and have Yvo replace the USB hub from Main Unit
-* Run the board through a VNA and check VSWR + Gain
-* ~~Create a new Revision J board (see notes, below)~~
+* Build the Revision M (ordered)

 ### Notes:

 * Board (5 samples) costed $2 in [jlcpcb.com](https://jlcpcb.com/quote).
-* The parts costed $26 (though I bought the wrong SMA connector, how on earth is there a male pin in a normally female receptacle)
+* The parts costed $29
 * Until revision I, the AND gate took the SCPON signal.
 However, the SCPON signal is not the best option to the AND gate, along the RTL's GPIO port.
 SCPON is only HIGH when the Scope is being displayed.
 If you go to Menu or Setup, the SCPON goes down.
 Ah, if in Scope mode, it stays HIGH during TX as well (though I found no artifacts during 50W TX, I think the line is grounded somewhere else).
 For now since I have printed the PCB and etc, I will just bridge the GPIO port to both ports in the board.
 A next board revision will use RX9 signal plus a voltage divider (to bring the voltage down to a safe voltage to the AND gate), so the AND gate will actuate the RF switch accordingly.
 * IF signal is incredibly strong (centered in 68.450 MHz).
-* IF is wide open, spanning the whole bandpass filter (with that comes a few problems: Strong signals might spew images through the spectrum in your SDR)
+* IF is wide open, spanning the whole bandpass filter (with that comes a few problems: Strong signals might spew images through the spectrum in your SDR.
+Use the RX gain sparely)
-* Seems that the footprints are correct
-* Definitely, the USB footprint was designed correctly, yay \o/
-* The SDR is a bit large for the radio, and I'm having a hard time finding a suitable place to lodge it (see picture 08 in my website, at 'Current State')
+* The SDR is a bit large for the radio, mine I had to strip off the case and SMA/USB connectors.
+Consider wrapping your USB with some conductive material in order to isolate any potential SDR noise that can interfere with the radio.
-* I'm pending availability of the Tech for soldering the components and swapping the Main Unit IC
+* Pending availability of the Tech for swapping the Main Unit IC

 ### Changelog: (PY2RAF)

+29/May/2019 - Revision M
+EXPERIMENTAL.
+In this revision:
+* Got rid of the USB receptacle - Too much space in a tight radio
+* Moved all GPIO pads to the upper board side
+* Added a few missing Pin 1 references
+* Renamed voltage regulators to somewhat shorter name
+* Small re-routing - 9V regulator was entangled with capacitor

 24/May/2019 - Revision L
 EXPERIMENTAL.
 In this revision:
 * Added the ability to bypass entirely the amplifier and filters